 Forest City, H5

-Forest City is a seminal American fall that was studied by some of America’s earliest dedicated meteoriticists.
+Forest City was a seminal American fall, studied by some of America’s earliest dedicated meteoriticists.

-A detail of note regarding this fall: a stone “about as large as a cake of soap” was documented to have fallen directly into a haystack, and it was not hot enough to ignite the hay.1 This and other observations made by a geologist who visited the fall lend credence to the controversial observations that suggest that most meteorites are cold to the touch when they hit the ground.
+A detail of note regarding this fall: a stone “about as large as a cake of soap” was documented to have fallen directly into a haystack, and it was not hot enough to ignite the hay.
+Most meteorites are cold to the touch when they reach the ground.

 George F. Kunz’s report on the then-recent fall can be read here: Winnebago County Meteorites.